New York Empire

 Lynch, an Irish rider based in Germany, is a veteran of Olympic and World Equestrian Games and FEI World Cup Finals.
 He rode with Bloomberg and Brash on the 2017 Miami Glory GCL team and helped the 2018 Miami Celtics team to third place in the series standings.

 Bluman, a veteran of two Olympic Games and four World Equestrian Games, considers himself an honorary New Yorker.
 He has five-star veterans Sancha and Ladriano in his string for the GCL events and plans to also use Entano and Colestina for NYE team appearances.

-Joining the New York Empire will be the first time that U25 rider Spencer Smith of the U.S. has competed on a GCL team.
-Smith, who won the 2014 USEF Medal Finals and now trains with Canadian individual Olympic gold medalist Eric Lamaze, has become a consistent competitor at the CSI5* level, including winning the CSI2* Grand Prix at the 2018 Longines GCT London aboard Happiness.
+Serving as the U25 rider for New York Empire, Spencer Smith of the U.S. won the 2014 USEF Medal Finals and now trains with Canadian individual Olympic gold medalist Eric Lamaze.
+Smith has become a consistent competitor at the CSI5* level, including winning the CSI2* Grand Prix at the 2018 Longines GCT London aboard Happiness.

 A newcomer to New York Empire in 2020, Shane Breen has represented Ireland in the European Championships and World Championships.
 This year, he made a move from the Miami Celtics to jump for Lady Liberty.